wickandbergamot/wickandbergamot/docs/src/developing/clients/jsonrpc-api.md

 Although not a JSON RPC API, a `GET /health` at the RPC HTTP Endpoint provides a health-check mechanism for use by load balancers or other network infrastructure.
-This request will always return a HTTP 200 OK response with a body of "ok", "behind" or "unknown" based on the following conditions:
+This request will always return a HTTP 200 OK response with a body of "ok" or "behind" based on the following conditions:

-1. If one or more `--trusted-validator` arguments are provided to `solana-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest trusted validator, otherwise "behind". "unknown" is returned when no slot information from trusted validators is not yet available.
+1. If one or more `--trusted-validator` arguments are provided to `safecoin-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest trusted validator, otherwise "behind" is returned.
 2. "ok" is always returned if no trusted validators are provided.

 ## JSON RPC API Reference